sojeri/ObnoxiousModeSetClone/README.md

 -->

-__IMPORTANT NOTE__ If this repository is still called SubprimeMortgageCrisis, I'm still away from the computer.

 What is the goal of this project?
 - to refactor & add more features to the set clone I started pre-Ada ([original version here][set], [source][setrepo])